Getting Started With Artificial Lights for Food Photography

 Tip 7: Check the recycle time

 The recycle time is basically how much time the light needs to reboot before it can fire the flash at full power again.
+The less time it requires, the better.
 You only need to consider the recycle time with speed lights and strobes, not continuous lights.
-These lights flash, so they will require a little time to reboot to full power.

 Artificial Light Demonstrations